The Modern Path

 Ibid., p.
 165.

 The Godhead may be considered the highest God, living apart, or it may be considered the creative force that is extended throughout Creation.
-The Godhead can be considered the origin as God is the goal of evolution.
-See "All".
+The Godhead can be considered the origin, as God can be seen as the goal of evolution.
+[See "God" and "All".]

 Ibid., pp. 165- 166.